 Gasoline is easy to acquire and use.
 You can purchase gasoline at a gas station on your way to the campground, plus you do not need any burners to use it.
 You can use gasoline without special equipment on a fire or grill in small and measured amounts.
 With this being said, gasoline can be very dangerous for these same reasons.
 In most cases, things like propane and butane need to be used with burners, which help regulate the amount of fuel being used.
 You can buy camping stove gasoline in containers, which is safer than using gasoline straight out of a gasoline can.

 Kerosene is generally used in camp stoves and is most often sold in bottles.
 You put the kerosene in a measured amount in the stove and use it.
 You can also use kerosene in lamps and camping lanterns, which is incredibly useful.
-There are some issues to consider with kerosene though: if you are using a kerosene lamp in an enclosed space, you must carefully ventilate to make sure there is no chance of asphyxiation, as kerosene creates carbon monoxide as it burns while consuming oxygen.
+There are some issues to consider with kerosene though: if you are using a kerosene lamp in an enclosed space, even if it’s a car camping stove, you must carefully ventilate to make sure there is no chance of asphyxiation, as kerosene creates carbon monoxide as it burns while consuming oxygen.

 Propane is another great camping fuel.
 It comes in compressed cylinders, which can be screwed into camping lanterns, propane camping stoves, and other camping burners meant to use bottled propane.
 This is a great option if you want a clean gas or does not put off fumes when it burns.
 Propane works well with colder temperatures than other fuels as it does have a lower boiling point; therefore, it does not need to be as hot when you are using it.
 Propane can also be kept outside as it is not going to change with the ups and downs of the outdoor temperature.